 - Kharadron Overlords

-Fighting for the Skoga Grakk, you can expect your coalition-specific traits and artefacts to key off the Battleshock phase, with your Desperate Measures based on destroying enemy units during Battleshock.
-(Check back April 19th for more information!)
+Fighting for the Skoga Grakk, you can expect your coalition-specific traits and artefacts to key off the Battleshock phase, with your Desperate Measure based on destroying enemy units during Battleshock.

 There was nothing out of the ordinary about the Ironjawz warchanter called Wapkagut, until there was.
 Every warchanter’s beat incites violence in the offspring of Gorkamorka, but one day, Wapkagut realized he could hear something else besides the primal cacophony between his ears: an echo, hollow and mocking.
 It infuriated the warchanter.